PoCInnovation/Pool2023/Artificial Intelligence/day05/1.Introduction/README.md

 The first approach is to directly learn the policy function which will indicate the best action to take at each state of the enviornment.

 ![Policy-based representation](./assets/fig6.svg)
+> The arrows represent the optimal actions for each state, the red diamonds are obstacles (negative reward) and the green circle is the goal (positive reward).
+The blue robot is our agent.

 ## b.
 Indirect approach (Value-based)